avelingrayorg/cc-c/home.md

 ## Hero Testimonial

-Caylia Chaiken is a miracle worker and master of her art.
-In one week she transformed my shy granddaughter into a confident and successful performer full of such joy after her faultless recital performance. - Sharon G (Grandparent)
+Creative expression is something we all need and Caylia Chaiken is a master of her art.
+Her music lessons provide not only the spark but the instruction to enhance your experience and enjoyment of music.
+Sign up now.
+You won't be sorry. - Sharon G

 <!-- [ALT TESTIMONIAL] Caylia's heart is in her music and with her students.
 Our daughter has her voice because of Caylia! -->